-Editors note: This is the third in a series of posts about the Crusades.
+Editors note: Arabian Knights: The rise of Islam is the third in a series of posts about the Crusades.
 If you’re interested you should start with the first one, which you can find here.
 Otherwise enjoy.

 Muhammad was born in (or near) Mecca in 570AD, and was orphaned shortly after (Silverstein, 2010).

 By the time Muhammad was in his forties he claimed that he had begun receiving revelations.